 Do you ever get confused by printing terminology?
 You’re not alone – the print industry has developed an extensive collection of words and phrases which can seem like a foreign language to anyone who’s unfamiliar with the lingo.

 So why does this matter?
-Well, if you’re a graphic designer, marketing manager or anyone involved in purchasing printed items, it’s essential that you have at least a basic grasp of printing terminology because failure to clearly communicate print specs or fully understand print quotes can have some very stressful (and costly) consequences.
+Well, if you’re a graphic designer, marketing manager or anyone interested in printing a hardcover book, it’s essential that you have at least a basic grasp of printing terminology because failure to clearly communicate print specs or fully understand print quotes can have some very stressful (and costly) consequences.

 Below we’ve listed some key words, phrases and definitions that will help you look like an expert next time you’re ordering print: